 1. Take responsibility, try speaking with the person in question, they may not be aware that you are being affected by their behaviour.
 It can often be the best way to prevent the situation from escalating, we understand raising issues with neighbours can be awkward but talking things through can avoid a lot upset if issues are raised early and dealt with amicably.

 2. If this does not work, try to remain calm and do not become involved in arguments or retaliate as this is likely to make the situation worse.

-3. Report incidents to your Housing and Community Engagement Officer as soon as possible, if incidents occur out with office hours or frequent, we suggest keeping a record.
+3. Report incidents to your Neighbourhood Officer as soon as possible, if incidents occur out with office hours or frequently, we suggest keeping a record.
 We have some printable log sheets available to download below, alternatively keep a diary of dates, times and type of Anti-Social Behaviour.